Anthony Vosalho

-Anthony Vosalho (born 14 January 1975 in Saint-Geniès-de-Malgoirès) is a French retired footballer who played as a defender.
+Anthony Vosalho (born 14 January 1975) is a French former professional footballer who played as a defender.

-Vosalho spent most of his career playing for Nîmes Olympique, helping the club reach the 1996 Coupe de France Final.
+Vosalho spent most of his career playing for Nîmes, helping the club reach the 1996 Coupe de France final.
 The following season, he starred as the club participated in the 1996–97 UEFA Cup Winners' Cup and won promotion to Ligue 2.

-Vosalho joined Segunda División side Racing de Ferrol for the 2002–03 season.
+Vosalho joined Segunda División side Racing Ferrol for the 2002–03 season.
 The club was relegated, and Vosalho nearly left because the club couldn't afford his wages.
 However, he stayed on and helped Racing de Ferrol make an immediate return to the Segunda División.